GPIG-B/Prototype/README.md

 Please run `make` before each commit for type checking and linting.

-To install the dependencies, create a virtual environment (`virtualenv .venv`), activate it and run `pip install -r requirements.txt && mypy --install-types`.
+To install the dependencies, create a virtual environment (`virtualenv .venv`), activate it and run `pip install -r requirements.txt && pip install -r requirements.local.txt && mypy --install-types`.
 This will recursively install the dependencies for all subsystems (i.e. common, datagen, etc.).

 To run the simulation inside docker containers, install docker and docker-compose and run `docker-compose up --build`.
-Check http://127.0.0.1:8080/readings for results.
-See ./datagen/README.md for more details.

 ## Subsystems